HaoyuCui/ARGO-Floats-Visualization/README.md

 # ARGO-Floats-Visualization
 A Python project that can automatically check ARGO floats update situations.
 Outputs a sites-update-histogram and two folium maps which show daily update floats' locations.

+This repo may not be able to download the exact ARGO floats file as it is too large.
+The program will convert the index file into pandas Dataframe and csv format, you can modify them later to do more jobs.

 The file can be download directly in this [link](https://data-argo.ifremer.fr/ar_index_global_prof.txt) (or you can download it using the Python script in this repo).
 After running the program, the data format (in pandas.Dataframe) looks like this:

 ![eg](imgs/eg.png)